oceanprotocol-archive/OEPs/12/README.md

 It's out of the scope to detail the Service Execution Agreements implementation.
 Service Agreements are described as part of the [Dev-Ocean repository](https://github.com/oceanprotocol/dev-ocean).

-**Disclaimer**: The current focus of this OEP is to bring compute data which assumes that the data owner trusts the compute provider if it is not owned by the data owner.
+>**Disclaimer**: The current focus of this OEP is to bring compute data which assumes that the DATA PROVIDER trusts the COMPUTE PROVIDER and hence COMPUTE PROVIDER has access to data in case they are not the same entity.
+For this OEP, we will assume that DATA PROVIDER and COMPUTE PROVIDER are the same entity.

-## Change Process
+# Change Process

 This document is governed by the [2/COSS](../2/README.md) (COSS).

-## Language
+# Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) \[[RFC2119](https://tools.ietf.org/html/rfc2119)\] \[[RFC8174](https://tools.ietf.org/html/rfc8174)\] when, and only when, they appear in all capitals, as shown here.

-## Motivation
+# Motivation

 The main motivations of this OEP are:

 * Identify the actors involved in the Compute service
 * Define the execution procedures of this interaction
-* Specify the pros and cons of this approach
 * Identify the modifications required to integrate in the Ocean stack
 * Identify the API methods exposed via the different libraries

-## Actors
+# Actors

 The different actors interacting in this flow are:

-* PROVIDERS - Give access to the Compute Services
+* DATA PROVIDERS - one who provides access to Data
-* CONSUMERS - Want to make use of the Compute Services
+* CONSUMERS - one who wants to use Compute Services
-* MARKETPLACES or DOMAINS - Store the DDO/Metadata related with the Assets/services
+* MARKETPLACES OR DAPPS- one who facilitates this data and compute exchange and stores the DDO/Metadata related with the Assets/services
-* INFRASTRUCTURE - Cloud or on-premise infrastructure services providing computing.
-Typically Amazon, Azure, etc.
+* COMPUTE PROVIDERS - one who provides compute services via cloud or on-premise infrastructure services.

-## Technical components
+# Technical components

 The following technical components are involved in an end-to-end publishing and consumption flow:

-* [MARKETPLACE](https://github.com/oceanprotocol/pleuston) - Exposes a web interface for asset discovery and allowing users to publish / consume assets and data related services such as compute.
+* [MARKETPLACE](https://github.com/oceanprotocol/commons) - Exposes a web interface for asset discovery and allowing users to publish / consume assets and data related services such as compute.
 * SQUID - Library encapsulating the Ocean Protocol business logic.
 Interacts with all the different components/APIs of the system.
 Currently it's provided in the following languages:
   - [Squid Javascript](https://github.com/oceanprotocol/squid-js) - Javascript version of Squid to be integrated with Frontend applications.
   - [Squid Python](https://github.com/oceanprotocol/squid-py) - Python version of Squid to be integrated with Backend applications.
 The primary users are data scientists.
   - [Squid Java](https://github.com/oceanprotocol/squid-java) - Java version of Squid to be integrated with Backend applications.
 The primary users are data engineers.
 * [KEEPER CONTRACTS](https://github.com/oceanprotocol/keeper-contracts) - Provides the Service Execution Agreement (SA) business logic.
 * [BRIZO or GATEWAY](https://github.com/oceanprotocol/brizo) - Micro-service to be executed by a PROVIDER.
-It exposes the HTTP REST API permitting access to PUBLISHER Assets or additional services like computation.
+It exposes the HTTP REST API permitting access to data assets or additional services like computation.
 * [AQUARIUS](https://github.com/oceanprotocol/aquarius) - Micro-service to be executed by the MARKETPLACES.
-Facilitates creating, updating, deleting and searching the Asset's metadata registered by the PUBLISHERS.
+Facilitates creating, updating, deleting and searching the Asset's metadata registered by the asset PROVIDERS.
 This Metadata, is included as part of a [DDO](../7/README.md), which also includes the Services associated with the Asset (Consumption, Computation, etc.).
+* [OPERATOR SERVICE](https://github.com/oceanprotocol/operator-service) - a micro-service in charge of managing the workflow executing requests.
+Typically the Operator Service is integrated from the Brizo proxy, but can be called independently if it.
+* [OPERATOR ENGINE](https://github.com/oceanprotocol/operator-engine) - a backend agent in charge of orchestrate the compute infrastructure using Kubernetes as backend.
+Typically the Operator Engine retrieve the Workflows created by the OPERATOR SERVICE, in Kubernetes and manage the infrastructure necessary to complete the execution of the compute workflows.

-## Flow
+# Compute Flow

 This section describes the Asset Compute Service flow in detail.
-There are some parameters used in this flow:
+Below are some parameters and their significance used in this flow:

 * **DID** - See [OEP-7](../7/README.md).
-* **serviceAgreementId** - Is the unique ID referring to a Service Execution Agreement established between a PUBLISHER and a CONSUMER.
+* **serviceAgreementId** - Is the unique ID referring to a Service Execution Agreement established between a PROVIDER and a CONSUMER.
 The CONSUMER (via Squid) is the one creating this random unique serviceAgreementId.
 * **index** - Identifies one service in the array of services included in the DDO.
-It is created by the PUBLISHER (via Squid) upon DDO creation and is associated with different services.
+It is created by the PROVIDER (via Squid) upon DDO creation and is associated with different services.
 * **templateId** - Identifies a unique Service Agreement template.
 The Service Agreement is an instance of one existing template.
 Please refer to this [documentation](https://github.com/oceanprotocol/keeper-contracts/blob/develop/doc/TEMPLATE_LIFE_CYCLE.md) for more info.

-## Terminology

-* Compute Provider - Entity providing a compute service for a price (or for free).
-* Compute Service - Service offered by a Compute Provider.
-It could have different conditions like the type of services, price, etc.

 ## Requirements